 The technology you choose should be a direct answer to the question: "What are we trying to achieve here?"
 Are you aiming for a massive number of new leads?
 Do you need to run in-depth product demos?
 Or is your main goal to create a huge brand buzz?
 Each objective points to a different tech solution.

-To make the decision a bit easier, let's break down some of the most effective interactive technologies based on what they do best and their potential for capturing data.
-This should help you align your tech stack with what you actually want to get out of the show.
+To make the decision a bit easier, here's a breakdown of the most effective interactive technologies based on what they do best and their potential for capturing data.

 All the strategic planning and brilliant design in the world won't matter if the on-site execution falls flat.
 This is where the rubber meets the road.
 The moment those trade show doors swing open, your focus has to shift from planning to performance.
 Your team becomes the living, breathing embodiment of your brand, and every single interaction counts.

 It all starts with a flawless setup.
 Arrive with a clear plan, knowing exactly how your booth components fit together.
-Don't try to wing it.
-Mastering the process of hiring equipment for events ahead of time is crucial for a smooth setup and a successful show.
-Make sure you have a designated point person to manage vendors and troubleshoot the inevitable logistical hurdles.
-They almost always pop up.
+Have a designated point person to manage vendors and troubleshoot the inevitable logistical hurdles that almost always pop up.

 Your booth staff is your single most important asset on the show floor.
 We've seen it a hundred times: a beautiful, expensive booth with a passive or unprepared team is a massive missed opportunity.
 Proper training is what transforms your staff from people who just stand there into expert brand ambassadors and relationship builders.

-Before the event, we always recommend running through role-playing exercises.
+Before the event, run through role-playing exercises.
 This helps your team practice navigating different conversations, from the quick "what do you do?" pitch to deeper discovery questions.
 The goal is to build their confidence so they can move beyond just scanning badges and actually connect with people.

 Give everyone clear, measurable goals.
 This could be targets for qualified lead captures, product demos delivered, or meetings booked for after the show.
 When your team knows what success looks like, they're far more motivated to go out and achieve it.